dugancathal/video_conference/README.md

 A signaler is born.

+### step3

+There isn't really a given commit for step 3.
+This step is more infrastructure than anything else.

 ## Testing

 The ruby stuff isn't tested (because that's not what this project is about), but all